ZhianMai/Multi-threading-in-Java/README.md

 The visibility problem: if one thread has modified the value in its local cache, can other threads notice this change.

 Modern compiler and CPU exercise out-of-order execution on instructions.
 This can greatly improve performance.
-However, in multi-threading, the out-of-order execution may cause side effects if the shared variable is dependent to the instructions.
+However, in multithreading, the out-of-order execution may cause side effects if the shared variable is dependent to the instructions.

 The sequencing problem: if the correctness of program relies on the order of instruction execution, how to ensure the order